gianlourbano/echoscape/specs/specs.md

     - [ ] shareable information cards regarding your music tastes
   - [ ] all users data: songs uploaded from all other users in an area
 - [ ] heatmap with song information data
+- [ ] check current velocity like pokemon go and show a message if the user is moving too fast, warning about safety